osome-iu/BotSlayer-CE/API Documentation.md

 Result:     | lets frontend/user know disk space left

 ## Extra notes:
-This is checked every time before the data is refreshed on the frontend.\
+This is checked every time the data is refreshed on the frontend.\
-It simply sends a floating point number, like `45.66`, which represents the disk space remaining on the server/instance.\
+It simply sends a floating point number, like `45.66`, which represents the percentage of disk space remaining on the server/instance.\
 If it's below `20`, a warning message is displayed to the user.\
 The backend is also using a similar function and will automatically delete data if it goes below `10`.